Florida Springs Heartland Manatee Sighting Network

 Alachua County Environmental Protection Department has partnered with Save the Manatee Club to expand manatee population monitoring efforts on the Suwannee, Santa Fe, and Ichetucknee Rivers.
 The Florida Manatee is an endangered marine mammal that can only survive with ample habitat that consists of aquatic vegetation, access to fresh water, and warm water for winter refuge.

-- **Report any manatees that are injured or in distress to the Florida Fish and Wildlife Conservation Commission by calling 1-888-404-FWCC (3922), VHF Channel 16, *FWC, or texting Tip@MyFWC.com.
+- **Report any manatees that are injured or in distress to the University of Florida Marine Animal Rescue team at 352-477-0344 or Florida Fish and Wildlife Conservation Commission by calling 1-888-404-FWCC (3922), VHF Channel 16, *FWC, or texting Tip@MyFWC.com.

 - Keep a 2-kayak length distance from a manatee.